renderlabs-cloud/z_sharp/code_of_conduct.md

 Project maintainers are responsible for enforcing this Code of Conduct.
 They may take any action deemed appropriate, including but not limited to:

-* Warning the offending party
+* Warning the offending party.
-* Temporarily or permanently banning individuals from project spaces
+* Temporarily or permanently banning individuals from project spaces.
-* Reverting or blocking harmful contributions
+* Reverting or blocking harmful contributions.
-* Escalating issues to higher authorities when necessary
+* Escalating issues to higher authorities when necessary.

 All enforcement decisions will consider the nature and severity of the conduct, as well as the safety and well-being of the community.